 Debbie Duran is currently the Sr. System Administrator for Salesforce/Marketing Cloud for the University of Miami where she is responsible for day to day operations as well as reviewing and deploying enhancements and customizations for graduate and undergraduate programs.
 Previously she served as an admissions and recruitment subject matter expert in two enterprise wide deployments for Peoplesoft Campus Solutions and Salesforce.
 Among her favorite contribution to the Higher Ed Community is her role as Project Manager for the 2016 Salesforce.org Force for Change grant awarded to the University of Miami which provides a reusable set of code and documentation for those interested in leveraging Salesforce for student recruitment.

-Haley Gould is the Enterprise CRM Solution Architect at the University of Michigan-Ann Arbor.
-She is the lead for Salesforce strategy and implementation, administers 3 collaborative Sales Cloud instances and their respective data integrations, as well as serves in a central advisory role with all Salesforce users and administrators across campus.
+Haley Gould is the CRM Manager at Michigan State University.
+She is the lead of the CRM Team and the CRM Center of Excellence; her team leads all implementations for Salesforce as well as support and training.
+Michigan State University is striving for one enterprise instance of Salesforce for the entire constituent lifecycle, starting with recruitment and admissions.
+Prior to this role, Haley held multiple roles working with Salesforce at the University of Michigan—Ann Arbor; most recently she was the Enterprise CRM Solution Architect at the University of Michigan-Ann Arbor where she was the lead for Salesforce strategy and implementation where there was not a single org strategy.
 Prior to this role, Haley worked on Salesforce projects at the Alumni Association and as a part of the Graduate Admissions Pilot at the School of Education.
 This grass roots pilot, founded in 2013, was the first collaborative implementation of Salesforce at the University, bringing together 10 federated schools and colleges across campus into one environment.

 Rebecca Joffrey, Cornell University